d4n3sh/thedaneshproject/content/posts/2008-01-15-opensuse-main-repository-down.md

 _**So what do you do?**_

-It&#8217;s advisable to use a mirror closer to your location.
+It's advisable to use a mirror closer to your location.
 I use Japan.
 The performance is better when compared with the other Asian mirros.

 For the full list of mirrors go to the openSUSE Wiki